WuerthPhoenix/tornado/doc/61-tornado/engineAPI.rst

 These endpoints allow to read the current configuration tree

-Endpoint: get the current configuration tree root node
+Endpoint: get the current configuration tree of the root node.

 -  HTTP Method: **GET**
 -  path : **/api/v2/config/active/tree**